Deniz-Koseoglu/ClimMap_Toolkit/Example Use Vignette.md

 rm(daily_chla_res)
 }
 ```
-Finally, we will use `multMerge` to merge all 214 daily files into a single dataset by their coordinates, and also export the result as a .CSV file.
+Finally, we will use `multMerge` to merge all 214 daily files into a single dataset by their coordinates, check the column order and export the result as a .CSV file.

 ```r
 chla_list <- list()